charlessodre/charles_face_recognition_cvlib/README.txt

 Directory Information:

-resources – directory where the training files are saved.
+resources –  training files directory saved.

-dlib_resources – directory of files used by dlib.
+dlib_resources – files directory dlib.

-output - directory where the classified images (facial recognition) are saved.
+output - classified images (facial recognition) saved..

-production - directory of images that will be analyzed for classification.
+production - images that will be analyzed for classification.
 It can contain multiple faces.

-test - directory of images for model testing.
-These images SHOULD HAVE ONLY ONE FACE and the file should start with face name in the format "facename_xxxxx.jpeg".
+test - images for model testing.
+These images SHOULD HAVE ONLY ONE FACE and the file name should start with face name in the format "facename_xxxxx.jpeg".
 The image extent can be changed in the program.

 train - directory of images for model training.
 These images SHOULD ALSO HAVE ONLY ONE FACE and the file should start with face name in the format "facename_xxxxx_xxxxx.jpeg".
-The image extent can be changed in the program.